 This training period might last a few months, but most records from the few first centuries indicate it to be more than a year of training and learning.
 This is evidence that these early Christians did NOT think baptism was "required" to be saved.
 In fact, there is mention in Origen (Contra Celsum) and in the Didascalia (both early third century) that should a catechumen meet a martyr's death prior to being baptized, he/she would be saved through a "baptism of blood."
 This mention is made in defense of the necessity of baptism, yet is given to show that there is an exception - kind of like thethief on the cross for those who insist that water baptism is a necessity for salvation.

 3. Another difficulty in reading statements by early fathers regarding water baptism is contention with heretical groups.
-The Marcionites, Gnostics, Montanists, and many others - all practiced their own form of baptism and all considered themselves to be “Christian.”
-There is a great amount of difference among church fathers as to whether “converts” from these unorthodox groups should be baptized again OR could their unorthodox baptism be considered sufficient.
+The Marcionites, Gnostics, Montanists, and many others - all practiced their own form of baptism and all considered themselves to be "Christian."
+There is a great amount of difference among church fathers as to whether "converts" from these unorthodox groups should be baptized again OR could their unorthodox baptism be considered sufficient.
 While some of these groups were certainly outside the boundaries (Gnostics and Marcionites for example), others should be seen more like a modern-day denomination (Montanists and Novatians for example) because their basic theology was not the problem.
-Whatever the case, dealing with unorthodox baptism muddies the water (please excuse the pun) in this discussion.
+Whatever the case, dealing with unorthodox baptism confused the issue in the early church AND throws a wrench in trying to figure out the issue in this discussion.